DimitrisMantas/RoofSense/README.md

 The various functions of RoofSense are presented in relevant [implementation examples](implementation).

+### End Use

+If you are only interested in using RoofSense for inference on your own data, simply download the default model [checkpoint](https://huggingface.co/DimitrisMantas/RoofSense) and then follow the relevant inference example.

 ### Reproducibility

-To reproduce the experimental results presented in Mantas ([2024](#citation)), simply execute the desired examples without modification.
+To reproduce the experimental results presented in the work of Mantas [(2014)](#citation), simply execute the desired examples without modification.

 [//]: # ([//]: # &#40;TODO: Fill this in.&#41;)
 [//]: # (- To generate the dataset,)